-The College continues to successfully increase its 16-18 student numbers for 2021-22.
-There is likely to be continued moderate growth in following years and the College is exploring options to support this growth and to replace the areas of its accommodation that are inefficient and deteriorating.
+College applications are growing and there is likely to be continued moderate growth in following years.
+The College has implemented a masterplan development strategy to support this growth and to replace the areas of its accommodation that are inefficient and deteriorating.
 The College is working with the FEC team, DfE and consultants to develop a property masterplan.

-The College has engaged with the active support offered by the FEC team around curriculum planning efficiencies to gain further efficiencies with their curriculum delivery model.
+The College has engaged with the active support offered by the FEC team around curriculum planning efficiencies to continue to gain further efficiencies with their curriculum delivery model.

 The College is seeking to maximise commercial opportunities for income generation.
-Enrolments of international students in 2021/22 are higher than anticipated following a targeted effort to secure interest from alternative markets.
+Enrolments of international students in 2022/23 remained strong and are set to continue in 2023/24.
 Other areas identified for growth include estates lettings and vocational adult education.